hopeIsCo0l/projToChapi/README.md

-# Waitlist & Admin Dashboard
+# Waitlist & Admin Dashboardb

 A full-stack waitlist management system built with FastAPI, Next.js, and PostgreSQL.
 Users can join a waitlist, and administrators can view and manage entries through a secure dashboard.